This Web page answers some commonly asked questions about dental insurance.

 The only "list" I am on is with Delta Dental Insurance.
 I am a "Delta Premier Dentist".

-Some "List" type of dental plans will allow you to go to the dentist of your choice but often pay-out lower insurance benefits for the "non-list" dentist.
+Most "List" type of dental plans will allow you to go to the dentist of your choice.
+Many of our patients have PPO insurance and we bill their insurance for them so that they can get the maximum benefit from their insurance plan.

 "Dr. Wilson, why haven't you joined all "List" type Dental Insurance Plans?